Mongolian Proverb

 An early 20th-century photograph of Urga (Ulaanbaatar) showing the mix of people including traders that passed through and lived in Urga

-The key to the early northern route was Zhaniiakou (aka Kalgan), the mountain pass used for horse-trading between the Ming Dynasty and Mongolian herdsmen and the easiest terrain for the transport of goods.
-This route is now the line for both the rail link (the Trans-Mongolian) as well as the road link into Mongolia.
+A key part of the early northern route was Zhaniiakou (also known as Kalgan), a mountain pass crucial for horse-trading between the Ming Dynasty and Mongolian herdsmen and the easiest terrain for the transport of goods.
+This pass remains a vital link today, with both the Trans-Mongolian railway and a major road following this historic path.

-For centuries, the preferred method of packaging tea for transport was in the form of compressed cakes or bricks as this allowed greater value to be packed into a smaller volume.
-Bricks of tea became a major component of the tea trade up to Russia through Mongolia.
-Most tea was transported by mule or mule-carts from either the port of Tianjin or Beijing to Zhangjiakou (Kalgan), where it was re-packed and loaded onto camel caravans for the ride up and over the pass to the high plateau of the Gobi.
+For centuries, tea was transported in compressed cakes or bricks, maximising the value that could be packed into a smaller volume.
+These bricks of tea were a major component of the trade up to Russia through Mongolia.
+Most tea was initially transported by mule or mule-carts from ports like Tianjin or Beijing to Zhangjiakou (Kalgan), where it was re-packed onto camel caravans for the journey over the mountain pass into the Gobi.

 Camels and mules at a high pass on the border of China and Mongolia, early 20th Century. on Mongolia's Tea Road.